 The heart is the central part of the circulatory system which is responsible for blood circulation.
-This functionality gives you life to live and the least thing that you can do is maintain the wellness of your body.
-Love you heart by following these guidelines for a healthier you:
+This functionality gives you life to live and the last thing that you can do is maintain the wellness of your body.
+Love your heart by following these guidelines for a healthier you:

 1. Avoid Eating Saturated Fat

 Saturated fat is the number one carrier of cholesterol in the body and too much cholesterol can damage not just the heart, but the interrelated body organs as well.
 This type of fat is consumed from sweet and savoury (salty and spicy) dishes, meat and dairy products, including palm and coconut oils.
 As early as possible, you have to manage your fat consumption to avoid getting used to eating fatty food eventually.

 These days, heart attack is not only prone to the elderly but also to younger men at mid 40’s.
 To avoid unintentional consumption, it’s good to familiarize yourself with the products that you have to get rid off.
 Few examples are listed below:

 - Ice cream

 - Fatty beef, lamb and pork